cyril2007/MyStars/README.md

 *   [google-ai-edge/gallery](https://github.com/google-ai-edge/gallery) - A gallery that showcases on-device ML/GenAI use cases and allows people to try and use models locally.

-*   [JunkFood02/Seal](https://github.com/JunkFood02/Seal) - 🦭 Video/Audio Downloader for Android, based on yt-dlp, designed with Material You
+*   [JunkFood02/Seal](https://github.com/JunkFood02/Seal) - 🦭 Video/Audio Downloader for Android, based on yt-dlp

 *   [OxygenCobalt/Auxio](https://github.com/OxygenCobalt/Auxio) - A simple, rational music player for android